 This is the most basic level of wisdom.

 So what does it really mean to fear God?
-Does it mean that that God is waiting in the sky to smite wrongdoers and you have to be on your toes at all times, always watching what you’re doing?
-Maybe you do need to, but no that’s not really what it’s talking about.
+Does it mean that God is waiting in the sky to smite wrongdoers and you have to be on your toes at all times, always watching what you’re doing?
+Maybe you do need to, but that’s not really what it’s talking about.

 God isn’t up there waiting for us to do something wrong so that he can knock us around.
 We don’t have to be afraid that he’s vindictive and capricious.